nahales/WebDev/Restaurant Finder/TechnicalQuestions.md

 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

 10 hours in total.
 I spent 4 hours for coding the application in react and styling it which works properly.
 I spent 6 hours for testing part.
-Because unfortunately, somethingís wrong with my Jest and Babel modules that didnít allow me to run my test code.
-I think my test code is right, however I couldnít run it to make sure.
-If I had more time, I would fix my Jestís problem and would make sure my test code works fine.
+Because unfortunately, something‚Äôs wrong with my Jest and Babel modules that didn‚Äôt allow me to run my test code.
+I think my test code is right, however I couldn‚Äôt run it to make sure.
+If I had more time, I would fix my Jest‚Äôs problem and would make sure my test code works fine.
 Also, if I had more time I would add react-json-table to display the result in a nice tabular format.

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

-One of the new features in React which I coded this test with, is getting rid of ìconstructorî in the class and declaring the ìstateî directly in the class.
-For instance in my App.js Iíve coded like below:
+One of the new features in React which I coded this test with, is getting rid of ‚Äúconstructor‚Äù in the class and declaring the ‚Äústate‚Äù directly in the class.
+For instance in my App.js I‚Äôve coded like below:

 class App extends Component {
   state = {